Internet-of-People/iop-profile-server/README.md

 ## TODOs and Possible Improvements

-[TODO](docs/TODO.md) file contains possible improvements that are being considered, some of them are on the project's roadmap and will be implemented in the upcoming versions.
+[TODO](docs/TODO.md) file contains possible improvements that are being considered, some of them are on the project's roadmap and will be implemented in upcoming versions.